 Lydia and Heather have lived and worked in the Santa Fe community for more than 20 years combined.
 They have a great depth of knowledge about resources and have worked along side the organizations and professionals who serve this community.

 Heather has been a licensed Social Worker since 2007.
 She received a Bachelor's and Master's degree in Social Work from the University of Wisconsin-Madison.
-Her educational focus and professional experience has been centered around health in the aging population.
+Her educational focus and professional experience have been centered around health in the aging population.
 She has worked in community-based health for more than 10 years, working extensively with interdisciplinary medical teams.
-In recent years, she has worked as an Aging Life Care Professional in Santa Fe, New Mexico.
-She believes that there isn't a cookie-cutter approach to aging and follows a person-centered approach, supporting individuals as they work towards self-defined goals.
+In recent years, she has specialized in being an Aging Life Care Professional in Santa Fe, New Mexico.
+She believes that there isn't a cookie-cutter approach to aging and follows a person-centered approach, supporting individuals and their families as they work towards self-defined goals.
 She has a special interest in mental health and medical advocacy.
 She is a Care Manager Certified and is an Advanced Professional member of the Aging Life Care Association.
-She also volunteers her time at the Santa Fe Animal Shelter and mentors middle and high school students in circus arts.
+She is also a Nationally Certified Guardian and can serve as the health care decision-maker for those in need.
+Outside of her professional pursuits, she volunteers her time at the Santa Fe Animal Shelter and mentors middle and high school students in circus arts.

 Lydia Sckalor, BS, RN, CMC